m-123132/maureento8888/README.md

 - 👩🏻‍💻 Occasional tech blogging at [DEV](https://dev.to/maureento8888)

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/maureento) OR [maureenito[at]gmail.com](mailto:maureenito@gmail.com) => *Use "GitHub" somewhere in message!*
+  - Psst!
+If you've met me at a hackathon, reach out and say hi!

-- ☺️ Ask me about UI/UX design, frontend development, accessibility, responsive web design, and self-teaching
+- ☺️ Ask me about accessibility, UI/UX design, responsive web design, frontend development, and self-learning!

 <br>